nextstrain/pathogen-repo-guide/phylogenetic/README.md

 2. The `date` column in the metadata must be in ISO 8601 date format (i.e. YYYY-MM-DD).
 3. Ambiguous dates should be masked with `XX` (e.g. 2023-01-XX).

+## Config

+The config directory contains all of the default configurations for the phylogenetic workflow.

+[config/defaults.yaml](config/defaults.yaml) contains all of the default configuration parameters used for the phylogenetic workflow.
+Use Snakemake's `--configfile`/`--config` options to override these default values.

 [Nextstrain datasets]: https://docs.nextstrain.org/en/latest/reference/glossary.html#term-dataset